-The most common approach in figuring the value of a house is the Sales Comparison Approach which involves figuring a comparison to comparable homes nearby.
+The most common approach in finding the cost of a house is the Sales Comparison Approach which concerns concluding a comparison to similar properties nearby.

-Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of value for a residential property.
+Usually, the Sales Comparison Approach is the most definite indicator of value of a residential property.

-Appraisers will write a report that displays their investigation of the property.
+Appraisers will compose a report that displays their analysis of the home.

 If you are applying for a loan.